imxade/Svelte-template/about/about.md

 I'm **Rituraj**, a tech enthusiast who also likes to write future proof code.
 With my recent foray into blogging, I would like to share the knowledge I've accumulated.

 My fascination lies in the potential of Artificial Intelligence and its transformative impact across various domains.
-I'm particularly interested in exploring the development and implications of AGIs.

 I aspire to see functional programming paradigms gaining traction and becoming mainstream, driven by their elegance and efficiency.